SuperioOne/pnp-react-hooks/docs/Configuration.md

 # Configuration

 PnP React hooks only require PnPjs `spfi` to work.
 You can easily configure all hooks globally with [`PnpHookOptionProvider`](API/PnPHookOptionProvider.md) component that uses React context under the hood.
-Each hook can be configured individually and global configuration can be overridden individually if needed.
+Each hook can be configured individually and global configuration can be overridden if needed.

-See [`PnpHookGlobalOptions`](API/Interfaces/PnpHookGlobalOptions) for other options.
+See [`PnpHookGlobalOptions`](API/Interfaces/PnpHookGlobalOptions) for all options.

 ## SPFx

 Install pnp-react-hooks with required peer dependencies to your SPFx project and initialize `spfi` in your main entry point for the web part.

-This example shows how to pass options in a component properties.
+This example shows how to initialize options with component properties.

 **PnpReactHookExamplesWebPart.ts**
 ```typescript